LLNL/axom/src/docs/sphinx/coding_guide/dirorg_sec3.rst

 =====================================

 The goal of the guidelines in this section is to make it easy to locate a file easily and quickly.
-Make it easy for your fellow developers to find stuff.
+Make it easy for your fellow developers to find stuff they need.

 ------------------------------------------
 Limit scope of directory contents
 ------------------------------------------

-3.1 The contents of each directory and file **must** be well-defined and limited so that it can be named to clearly indicate its contents.
+3.1 The contents of each directory and file **must** be well-defined and limited so that the directory can be named to clearly indicate its contents.
-The goal is to prevent directories and files from becoming bloated with too many or diverse concepts.
+The goal is to prevent directories and files from becoming bloated with too many divergent concepts.

 ----------------------------------------------------------